ahmedkaludi/ads-for-wp/readme.txt

 Google Api Php Client library used https://github.com/googleapis/google-api-php-client - License URI: https://github.com/googleapis/google-api-php-client/blob/master/LICENSE

 == Changelog ==

+= 1.9.24 (13 April 2023) =
+* Improvement: Change email id and put email text field in contact us support tab #386
+* Bug Fixed: Deprecated: Creation of dynamic property in php 8.2.0 #381
+* Improvement: Give notice in group ads list if there are no ads #384
+* Bug Fixed: The ads for wp scripts are loading on homepage without any ads on the homepage #339
+* Bug Fixed: Need to exclude impression count of the admin on local ads #346
+* Bug Fixed: invalid form control with name='adsforwp_query_email' is not focusable. in browser console #385
+* Bug Fixed: Warnings in adsforwp #335

 = 1.9.23 (17 November 2022) =
 * Bug Fixed: Doesn't save as "show globally". #372